+FALL AND WINTER UPDATE: PINNIPED ABUNDANCE AND SALMON PREDATION AT BONNEVILLE LOCK AND DAM

+Fisheries Field Unit

+U.S. Army Corps of Engineers, Bonneville Lock and Dam, Cascade Locks, OR 97014

+Correspondence: Kyle.S.Tidwell@usace.army.mil

-DECEMBER UPDATE: PINNIPED ABUNDANCE AND SALMON PREDATION AT BONNEVILLE LOCK AND DAM Fisheries Field Unit U.S. Army Corps of Engineers, Bonneville Lock and Dam, Cascade Locks, OR 97014 Correspondence: Kyle.S.Tidwell@usace.army.mil This is a status report for the 2018 fall and winter pinniped monitoring season and summarizes the observed fish predation and pinniped abundance at Bonneville Dam from 10 October through 07 December, 2018.
-Observations will continue through 31 December, 2018.
+This is a status report for the 2018 fall and winter pinniped monitoring season and summarizes the observed fish predation and pinniped abundance at Bonneville Dam from 1 July through 10 October, 2018.
+Observations for the fall and winter period will continue through 31 December, 2018.
 A final report will be compiled thereafter.
+The traditional spring sampling period will begin 1 January, 2019 and continue through 31 May, 2019.

+Previous reports and related PMP information can be found at the link below:

+http://pweb.crohms.org/tmt/documents/FPOM/2010/Task%20Groups/Task%20Group%20Pinnipeds/

-Previous reports and related PMP information can be found at the link below: http://pweb.crohms.org/tmt/documents/FPOM/2010/Task%20Groups/Task%20Group%20Pinnipeds/ PLEASE NOTE - All data presented here are preliminary as of the status report date.
+PLEASE NOTE - All data presented here are preliminary as of the status report date.
 Predation numbers and abundance estimates are unexpanded and will change as data are proofed and analyzed.
 Final predation estimate data will be expanded to adjust for hours and days not observed as well as "unknown" prey species consumed for the final report.
-The final report summarizing the results of the 2019 Pinniped Monitoring Program will be available in the fall of 2019.
+The final report summarizing the results of the 2019 Pinniped Monitoring Program will be available in the Spring of 2019.